Zhang-Haipeng/zhang-haipeng.github.io/_posts/2020-02-20-project-NBA-minutes.md

 ---

 __This is a group project from Data Science Workflows in UBC's Master of Data Science program.__ <br/>
 We developed machine learning models to predict the court minutes of NBA players in future games.
-The whole project work flow is reproducible with `Make` and `Docker`.
+The whole project workflow is reproducible with `Make` and `Docker`.
 More details are specified as follows:
 <!--more-->
 ## Authors
 - Jarvis Nederlof, Roc Zhang, Jack Tan